OrHy3/MinecraftMotionTools/README.md

 pip install --upgrade MinecraftMotionTools
 ```
 # How to use?
-Check some of the code examples for common uses.
+Check some of the code examples for common use cases.

-Functions' parameters are set to Falling Blocks by default.